3mr3h/3mr3h/README.md

 - 👋 Hi, I’m Emre Hosgor
 I am interested in Cyber Security and AI.
-This repository is for presenting my projects, source codes, assignments to the others who are interested in.
+This repository is for presenting my projects, source codes, course works for the community.
 Projects may be here and there, I worked in various different topics in Cyber Security and AI.
 Please feel free to contribute.